 I’m running for vice chair of the Communication and Technology Division of the International Communication Association.
 I’m asking for your support.
-Voting opens 1 September and closes in mid-October.
+Voting opens 1 September and closes 15 October.
 To vote, search your email for ICA and you’ll find the link to the ballot.
-Alternatively, log into your ICAHDQ.org profile and you’ll see the ballot there.
+Alternatively, log into your ICAHDQ.org profile and you can access the election information here.

 My 300-word statement is available on the ICA voting platform, but I’d like to take the opportunity to explain how I intend to accomplish my goals, if I am fortunate enough to be chosen as vice chair.